MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/plan/Plan-a-Software-Defined-Network-Infrastructure.md

   The GRE VIP network is a subnet that exists solely for defining VIPs that are assigned to gateway virtual machines running on your SDN fabric for a S2S GRE connection type.
 This network does not need to be pre-configured in your physical switches or router and need not have a VLAN assigned.

 ### Sample network topology
-Customize the subnet prefixes, VLAN IDs, and gateway IP addresses based on your network administratorâ€™s guidance.
+Customize the subnet prefixes, VLAN IDs, and gateway IP addresses based on your network administrator’s guidance.

 |Network Name|Subnet|Mask|VLAN ID on trunk|Gateway|Reservations (examples)|
 |----------------|----------|--------|--------------------|-----------|-----------------------------|